jerrychen751/rrs-phytoplankton-identification/README.md

 Kramer, S.J., D.A.
 Siegel, S. Maritorena, D. Catlett (2022).
 Modeling surface ocean phytoplankton pigments from hyperspectral remote sensing reflectance on global scales.
 Remote Sensing of Environment, 270, 1-14, https://doi.org/10.1016/j.rse.2021.112879.

 Please notify me if you find errors and/or inaccuracies or if you have any questions.
+Dylan Catlett's repositories may also be helpful: https://github.com/dcat4/bioOptix_and_PFTs and https://github.com/dcat4/SDP_programs.